 90% of the time that’s what people believe they need.
 That is what people see me as being able to help them with.
 But its only the “habit”.
 It is only the surface of the pond.

 Deep within the pond (of you) is a rich source of energy and power, that feeds life and everything that comes into contact with it.
-We should all be striving to move from a state where we just randomly respond to things emotionally, to a state where we are able to respond with propriety or better ways of responding.
+We should all be striving to move from a state where we just randomly respond to things emotionally, (taking that chill pill) to a state where we are able to respond with propriety or better ways of responding (to feel).
 That’s truthful leadership.

 Developing propriety does not mean overcoming or controlling the emotions.
 Feeling emotion is what makes us human.
 It simply means cultivating our emotions so that we find better ways of responding to others.
 We can start to respond to people in ways that we have cultivated instead of through immediate emotional reaction, refining our responses through rituals.